Civil Defense

 Civil Defense Museum

 These radio spots were taken from the In Time of Emergency Radio kit #1 released by the Office of Civil Defense in 1968.
-The radio kit consists of 1-12" record album with 10 radio spots on it.
-The files are in .wav format and .mp3 format.
-The .wav files are about 650KB in size and the .mp3 files are about 160-180KB in size.
-Before I actually heard these announcements, I had a certain type of announcer voice in mind.
-The announcer on the record has the exact type of voice I had imagined.
+The radio kit consists of 1-12" record album with ten radio spots on it.
+The files are all in .mp3 format.

 Radioactive Fallout (mp3)